valentineRutto/cities/README.md

 -LiveData - is an observable data holder.<br/>
 -Lifecycle - perform action when lifecycle state changes.<br/>
 -ViewModel - store and manage UI-related data in a lifecycle conscious way.<br/>

+# Installation<br/>

+clone and run the app on android studio